richardmarktl/SMMoreOptionsCell/README.md

 SMMoreOptionsCell
 =================

-A more options cell implementation, as seen in the Mail.app on iOS7.
+A more options cell implementation, as seen in the Mail app on iOS7.

-**Cookbook**:
+**UITableViewCell**:

     // .h
 	@interface SMDemoCell : SMMoreOptionsCell